 The legendary pirates’ lair of Omiš has a dramatic location at the mouth of the Cetina river, where freshwater carves its way through a maze of towering limestone outcrops to reach the Adriatic sea.
 In the Middle Ages, pirates based here terrorized the surrounding coastal and island communities, using special ships known as sagittas, which had very shallow keels, allowing the pirates to withdraw beyond the underwater fortifications at the mouth of the river that kept larger ships out at sea.

-How to get to Omiš from Split: Omiš is a 40-minute drive east of Split via the coastal highway.
-City bus 60 heads here every half hour from central Split.
+How to get to Omiš from Split: Omiš is a 45-minute drive east of Split via the coastal highway.
+City bus 60 heads here every half hour from central Split, taking 1 hour and 10 minutes.

-Boats in the harbor in the village of Maslinica, Croatia
+Boats in the harbor of a small village.

 Travel time: 1 hour